Sega Saturn

 The (Note: In Asia, the console's name is commonly romanized as SegaSaturn.) is a home video game console developed by Sega and released on November 22, 1994, in Japan, May 11, 1995, in North America, and July 8, 1995, in Europe.
 Part of the fifth generation of video game consoles, it is the successor to the successful Genesis.
 The Saturn has a dual-CPU architecture and eight processors.
 Its games are in CD-ROM format, including several ports of arcade games and original games.

 Development of the Saturn began in 1992, the same year Sega's groundbreaking 3D Model 1 arcade hardware debuted.
 The Saturn was designed around a new CPU from the Japanese electronics company Hitachi.
 Another video display processor was added in early 1994 to better compete with the 3D graphics of Sony's forthcoming PlayStation.

 The Saturn was initially successful in Japan but not in the United States, where it was hindered by a surprise May 1995 launch, four months before its scheduled release date.
 After the debut of the Nintendo 64 in late 1996, the Saturn rapidly lost market share in the US, where it was discontinued in 1998.
 The Saturn is considered a commercial failure; this was affected by the cancellation of Sonic X-treme, planned as the first 3D entry in Sega's popular Sonic the Hedgehog series.
 The Saturn was succeeded in 1998 by the Dreamcast, having sold 9.26 million units sold worldwide, most in Japan.

-The Saturn has several well-regarded games, including Nights into Dreams, the Panzer Dragoon series, and the Virtua Fighter series, although much of its library was confined to the Japanese market where the system fared better than it did in the West.
+Well-regarded Saturn games include Nights into Dreams, the Panzer Dragoon series and the Virtua Fighter series, although many Saturn games were not released outside Japan.
 The Saturn's reception is mixed due to its complex hardware design and limited third-party support; Sega's management has been criticized for its decisions during the Saturn's development and discontinuation.